256. Uncle Floyd (1951-2026)

 Now he is gone and I will always miss him.

-As I type these words I know, from all the tributes online, that many feel as I do.
+As I type these words I know, from all the online tributes I’ve been enjoying, that many feel as I do.
 So Floyd will live on in those of us who loved his work.
 But he should also live on in us by giving us a resolve to appreciate and cultivate something which, as I’ve grown, I’ve come to appreciate more and more: real local and eccentric community full of improvisation and irreverence.
-The Show was the opposite of all the conformist and scripted garbage in the media these days and, for me, that will always be inspiring in a world that so often seeks to crush things that are truly unique.
+The show was the opposite of all the conformist and scripted garbage in the media these days and, for me, that will always be inspiring in a world that so often seeks to crush things that are truly unique.
 As a kid its freedom seemed to flow through me and made me feel like I was part of a counterculture where norms could be challenged by ideas, music, laughter, and downright absurdity.
 As an adult philosopher I hope to honor that primal spark in my thinking, teaching, writing, and acting.

 But I hope Oogie, a far more sensitive and self-pitying soul to be sure, isn’t crying too much since, as this wonderful bit suggests, he may get sap all over the place: